McMinn County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-Temporary Permit Valid Until Hearing or Suspension Begins: After your arrest, you likely received a temporary driving permit.
-This permit is usually valid until your ALR hearing or until the date the suspension is scheduled to begin, whichever comes first.
-Pay close attention to the expiration date on the permit.
+• Temporary Permit: Upon arrest, you may have been issued a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the official suspension period begins, whichever comes first.
+Be sure to check the expiration date on your temporary permit.

 If You Refused Testing

-Implied Consent Law in Tennessee: Tennessee, like all states, has an implied consent law.
-This law states that by driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to comply with this law results in the automatic license suspension.
+• Implied Consent Law: Tennessee's implied consent law means that by driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing carries significant penalties.

 The ALR/Administrative Hearing